britive/python-cli/docs/index.md

 * Open ID Connect (OIDC)
 * AWS STS

-`pybritive` offers some native integrations with the following services at the launch of this feature.
+`pybritive` offers some native integrations with the following services.

 * Github Actions
 * AWS
+* Bitbucket

 It is possible to source an identity token from a different OIDC provider and explicitly set it via the `--token\-T` flag.
 However, if you are using one of the above providers, a shortcut is provided to abstract away the complexity of sourcing these tokens.